jose-medina/wordcloud-challange/README.md

 * Red topics are the ones with a sentiment score < 40
 * The rest of the topics are displayed in grey
 * When a topic is clicked, metadata about the topic is displayed (total volume, and how that breaks down into positive, neutral and negative sentiment)

-_**Wordcloud Challange** is built with Ampersand.js (Backbone based framework) and Browserify (Commonjs).
-All of this runs on top of Grunt, the javascript task runner, which allows to compile the js modules, sass stylesheets as well as to generate the markup via Assemble._

 ## Project Setup